natdudley/natdudley.github.io/_posts/2015-06-16-design-heart-security.markdown

 Once you're in 'when' mode, you have to start being strategic.
 The size of the wall doesn't count; what matters is making the cost:benefit ratio too low.
 Attackers are humans with motivations.

-At Kiwicon, one of the speakers discussed this - understanding not only what you have to protect, but who you have to protect it from, and that they're not an amorphous blob of "EV1L HACK3RS".
+At [Kiwicon](https://www.kiwicon.org), a security conference, one of the speakers discussed this - understanding not only what you have to protect, but who you have to protect it from, and that they're not an amorphous blob of "EV1L HACK3RS".

 He discussed understanding the difference in motivation and cost for a pro vs a script kiddie.
 He talked about the tools available to each of them, and what those tools enabled them to do.
 He talked about how much they time they were willing to spend, given that time equates to money, and how that related to the system you were trying to protect.